top of page

 • The Encyclopedia Britannica reports, “After the Reformation, devotion to Nicholas disappeared in all the Protestant countries of Europe except Holland, where his legend persisted as Sinterklaas (a Dutch variant of the name St. Nicholas).
 Dutch colonists took this tradition with them to New Amsterdam (now New York City) in the American colonies in the 17th century.
 Sinterklaas was adopted by the country’s English-speaking majority under the name Santa Claus, and his legend of a kindly old man was united with old Nordic folktales of a magician who punished naughty children and rewarded good children with presents.
 The resulting image of Santa Claus in the United States crystallized in the 19th century, and he has ever since remained the patron of the gift-giving festival of Christmas.
 Under various guises, St. Nicholas was transformed into a similar benevolent gift-giving figure in the Netherlands, Belgium, and other northern European countries.
 In the United Kingdom, Santa Claus is known as Father Christmas.”

-The Dutch are credited with the creation of the more mythical ideas surrounding Santa Claus, and we can thank the Coca-Cola bottling Company for our modern images of the big man in the red suit, which developed for an advertisement campaign in the mid-1800’s. .
+The Dutch are credited with the creation of the more mythical ideas surrounding Santa Claus, and we can thank the attractive artwork of the Coca-Cola bottling Company for our modern images of the big man in the red suit, which were developed for an advertisement campaign in the mid-1800’s. .

-So, it's pretty clear that the modern version of Santa Claus is a far cry from the man he’s “based” on.
+So, it's pretty clear that the modern version of Santa Claus is a far cry from the Christian bishop he’s “based” on.
 And really, we would be hard pressed to say there is any legitimate connection at all.

 • Our modern idea of Santa Claus is more pagan and cultural than we might like to think or admit.

-• Jolly Ole’ St. Nick is far more connected with the Norse gods of northern Euopre than the Christian Bishop of southern Turkey.
+• Jolly Ole’ St. Nick is far more connected with the Norse gods of northern Europe than the Christian Bishop of southern Turkey.

 Okay, okay, so Santa Claus might have some questionable roots.
 But isn’t Santa just a harmless character?
 Isn’t Santa just an innocent part of Christmas Magic?